-The District uses three primary techniques to monitor the health of the steelhead population: (1) counts of adult steelhead passing LPD and DIDSON (Dual-frequency IDentification SONar) results in the lower river, (2) surveys of winter steelhead redds, and (3) surveys of the juvenile steelhead population at the end of the dry season in October.
+The District uses three primary techniques to monitor the health of the steelhead population: (1) counts of adult steelhead passing LPD, (2) surveys of winter steelhead redds, and (3) surveys of the juvenile steelhead population at the end of the dry season in October.

-Implementation and Activities during 2017
+Implementation and Activities during 2018

-- Winter Steelhead Adult Counts The LPD Fish Trap is operated and monitored by Cal-Am.
-The trap was monitored from December 16, 2016 to June 28, 2017.
-The number of trapped adult sea-run steelhead reported during the 2017 migration season (Jan.
-April) was seven a small number but the first adults at LPD since 2013 (Figure XVI-5).
-The average run size for the 1991-2017 period is 98 fish.
-Additionally, there were 54 resident trout counted in the trap this season. - Winter Redd Surveys Since 1994, the District has conducted winter steelhead redd (nest) surveys downstream of LPD.
+• Winter Steelhead Adult Counts - The LPD Fish Trap is operated and monitored by Cal-Am.
+The trap was monitored from January 15, 2018 to June 6, 2018.
+The number of trapped adult sea-run steelhead reported during the 2018 migration season (Jan. - April) was 29 (Figure XVI-5).
+The average run size for the 1991-2018 period is 95 fish.
+Additionally, there were 8 resident trout counted in the trap this season.

+• Winter Redd Surveys - Since 1994, the District has conducted winter steelhead redd (nest) surveys downstream of LPD.
 The primary purpose of the surveys is to conduct a thorough assessment of steelhead redds and adult fish (including spawning pairs, singles, kelts, and carcasses) in the Carmel River, then use those results to help evaluate the health and abundance of each steelhead life stage.